ArnaudGardille/Correction_XMLs/README.md

-# Correct the xml in your pdf files
+# Correct XML files of PDFs in Factur-X format

+This repository makes use python.
+We recommand you to use the Anaconda distribution.

 Start by installing the requirements:
 ```